Magnatic70/TextAdventureGameEngine/README.md

 DisplayName:Old Man Hemlock
 Keywords:secret passage:map:Here's a map that could be useful;treasure:gold coin:Here's some gold.
 Spend it wisely.
 Trades:apple pie:small potion:Ah, you shouldn't have!
 But I appreciate the gesture.
 Accepts:pine cone:Thank you for this pine cone.
-I've unlocked the barn for you.{LoadModifier:unlock-barn}
+I've unlocked the barn for you.{LoadModifier=unlock-barn}
 NegativeAskResponse:I don't know, but maybe the butcher does.
 NegativeTradeResonse:Sorry, I'm not interested in that right now.
 Maybe later.
 NegativeGiftResonse:Sorry, I can't accept your gift.